Chart Color Schemes

 Educational attainment in Crib Point aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 12.3%, significantly lower than Greater Melbourne's average of 37.0%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.3%, followed by postgraduate qualifications (2.2%) and graduate diplomas (1.8%).
-Vocational credentials are prevalent, with 47.7% of residents aged 15+ holding them, including advanced diplomas (12.5%) and certificates (35.2%).
+Vocational credentials are prominent, with 47.7% of residents aged 15+ holding them - advanced diplomas at 12.5% and certificates at 35.2%.
+Educational participation is high, with 28.4% of residents currently enrolled in formal education: 11.1% in primary, 8.2% in secondary, and 2.7% in tertiary education.

-Educational participation is high, with 28.4% currently enrolled in formal education.
+Educational participation is notably high, with 28.4% of residents currently enrolled in formal education.
 This includes 11.1% in primary education, 8.2% in secondary education, and 2.7% pursuing tertiary education.

 Frequently Asked Questions - Education